All The Best Rooftop Bars In Sydney For A Frothy-Filled Summer

 (Photo by The Light Brigade)

-The top floor was the best decision the Bayfield family made when they took the reigns of the legendary venue circa 2015, making full use of the location with an incredible view boosted by a supreme list of Aussie crafts and premium wines.
+The top floor was the best decision the Bayfield family made when they took the reins of the legendary venue circa 2015, making full use of the location with an incredible view boosted by a supreme list of Aussie crafts and premium wines.

 The Butler, Potts Point